 - Users to launch a chat window during a remote assist voice interaction to continue the conversation when the remote assist session is disconnected.

-- The ability to transfer directories.
+- The ability to transfer directories of files.

 - Experts to attend remote assist sessions and confer with agents to troubleshoot issues.

 Bright Pattern continues to offer new best-in-class features while exploring ways to enhance existing functionality, enabling customers to optimize their ROI and increase performance efficiency.